![]() Architects: J. Th. J. Cuypers (1861-1949) Born in Roermond on June 10th

 |

-1903-1904 Zoeterwoude (ZH): church St. Johannes Onthoofding Three-aisled neo-Gothic church with wide central aisle and narrow side-aisles.
+Three-aisled neo-Gothic church with wide central aisle and narrow side-aisles.
 Traves of side-aisles have gables and saddle-roofs.
 The tower stands at the western trave of the southern side-aisle.
-The transept is lower than the nave.
-Partly destroyed by fire in 1964. |
+Transept lower than the nave.
+Partly destroyed by fire in 1964, the remains were turned into a smaller church at the height of the side-aisles. |

 1905 Breda (NB): church St. Anna